hyweljohnllewellyn/hywelme/about.md

 meta: Hywel Llewellyn technology
 ---

 Hi, my name is Hywel Llewellyn.
 I write about the things I learn so that others can benefit and be successful.
-I have removed all Google advertising to keep my content as clean and easy to read as possible.

 I mainly write about website creation and the resources available, for example, GitHub, WordPress, and Netlify.
 I also write about other technology when they interest me.
 If you find my content useful, then please consider buying me a coffee, or two.